pete-machine/torchbricks/README.md

 *We provide the `create_mermaid_dag_graph`-function to visualize brick collection in a markdown*

-The `BrickCollection` is used for executing above graph using a dictionary.
+The `BrickCollection` is used for executing above graph using a dictionary as input.

 ```python
 batch_size=2